jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/dast.md

 slug: /development/products/skims/guidelines/dast
 ---

-DAST refers to "Dinamic Application Security Testing", and it is performed by searching vulnerabilities in dynamic environments such as url endpoints and servers.
+DAST refers to "Dynamic Application Security Testing", and it is performed by searching vulnerabilities in dynamic environments such as url end points and servers.

-Methods are divided between several libraries, depending on what is being checked on the environment.

-## Lib http vulnerabilities
+Currently, the following three libraries have active methods

+## LIB HTTP

 This library checks environments and endpoints that host our clients applications and reviews vulnerabilities in the http responses, such as missing or miss configured headers.

-## Lib ssl vulnerabilities
+## LIB SSL

 This library checks environments for vulnerabilities related to connections, handshakes and other server-related checks.

+## LIB DAST

+This library checks cloud environments safely scanning the configuration of the client.

+Currently, only AWS configurations have methods, which check vulnerabilities in the client infrastructure using the boto3 library.